Green Flags for the Essex Country Parks

 Posted on 21st April 2022

-EXPLORE Essex is delighted that the Essex County Council country parks have been recognised for their excellent standards by being awarded Green Flag status for the third year running.
+EXPLORE Essex is delighted that the Essex County Council country parks have been recognised for their excellent standards by being awarded Green Flag status again for 2022/23.

 The Green Flag awards recognise and reward well managed parks throughout the country and demonstrate that the spaces meet the needs of the communities that they serve.